hscells/hscells.github.io/ai-notes/probability-theory.md

 })
 </script>

 Probability theory is the analysis of random phenomena.
 It is a way of expressing the likelihood of events.
 This is important in artificial intelligence, as the world is a very uncertain and unpredictable place.
-This chapter will take a look at agents, uncertainty, probability and Bayes rule.
+This chapter will take a look at agents, uncertainty, probability and Bayes' rule.
 Most of this content is from the book [Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/) by Russell & Norvig.

 ## Rational Agents & Environments